cxmiller21/aws-fargate-project/README.md

 ## Deployment

-> Create the AWS infrastructure that will run the client and server containers.
+> Create the AWS infrastructure to run the client and server containers with Fargate.

 Open 3 terminals and cd into the client, server, and infrastructure folders.